Choquequirao to Machupicchu 8D 7N Challenge

 Pick up from the hotel.

-Horseman and mules to transport equipment, food and personal luggage (only 7 kilos per person).
+Horsemen and mules to transport equipment, food and personal luggage (7 kilos per person).

 A cook to prepare all meals.